M-II-R/HeatherMultiplayer/instruction.md

 This server uses some environment variables.
 With it you can configure the password for server and default names list.
 Just add some environment variables to Node.js process:
 1. PASSWORD: string.
 2. NAMES: JSON string representing an array of names (strings).
+3. PORT: a number of port for WebSocket.